nathanjhood/ts-web-components/README.md

    └──────────────────────────────────────────┘
 ```

-[Open in your browser](http://localhost:3000) and refresh the page after every change.
+[Open in your browser](http://localhost:3000) and edit `src/App.ts` - the page will autmoatically refresh itself after every save.

 ---